 Focuses on theory and principles of design for fashion.
 The elements of design and color are covered.
 Develops the perception and awareness to judge good design and to analyze potential trends.
 Studies the influence of present day cultural trends on the field of design.
-Prerequisite: Consent of coordinator.

 FAS 110 Costume History (2-0) 2 hrs.
 Introduces the elements of design and color in historical perspective.
 A survey of historical periods of design focusing on costumes.
 Examines the influences on these periods of social, political, and economic forces.
-Prerequisite: FAS 109 or consent of coordinator.
+Prerequisite: Consent of coordinator.